-- Must have least resistance when closed and maximum resistance when open. - Voltage-current characteristics should be nearly linear and should distort switched waveforms to the least. - Must be non-sensitive to polarity of the switching waveform. - Any load withstanding capability. - Reverse leakage current should be as minimum as possible. - There must be proper isolation or insulation between input signal and switching signal. - Frequency of switching should not affect the lifetime of the SSR. - In case of a short circuit it must tend to fail 'open' rather than tend to fail 'shorted' at their outputs. - Must possess all kinds of switching options such as SPST, SPDT, DPST and DPDT. - Low power dissipation and heat generation. - Faster switching with low reaction time. - Should be able to accept a wide range of input signal for switching the external load.
+- Must have least resistance when closed and maximum A switch is an electrical component which makes or • resistance when open. - Voltage-current characteristics should be nearly linear and should distort switched waveforms to the least. - Must be non-sensitive to polarity of the switching waveform. - Any load withstanding capability. - Reverse leakage current should be as minimum as B. Types of Switching Methods possible. - There must be proper isolation or insulation between input signal and switching signal. - Frequency of switching should not affect the lifetime of the SSR. - In case of a short circuit it must tend to fail 'open' rather than tend to fail 'shorted' at their outputs. - ٠ Must possess all kinds of switching options such as SPST, SPDT, DPST and DPDT. - Low power dissipation and heat generation. - Faster switching with low reaction time.

+Should be able to accept a wide range of input signal for switching the external load.

-However the above mentioned favourable characteristics are very difficult to achieve when it comes to practical applications.
+are very difficult to achieve when it comes to practical applications.
 So this paper provides us with a practical solution for the restricted switching configuration (SPST) of the SSR by the help of an electronic module.